Category Archives: press release

 The recall is due to the amount of residual silicone oil left over from the manufacturing process.
 The symptoms reported range from blurry vision to pain and irritation.
 Only a small number of Avaira contact lenses are affected.
 To see if your lenses are affected enter your lot number on the CooperVision Contact Lens Recall Website.
 If your contact lenses are on the recall list CooperVision recommends returning them to the point of purchase for replacement.

-Total Eye Care to Conduct CCSVI Study
+Total Eye Care to Conduct Fundus Vascular Abnormalities Study

 We are very pleased to announce that Total Eye Care will start its first clinical study next month.
-The title of the study is Vascular Fundus Changes in Patients With High Probability of Chronic Cerebrospinal Venous Insufficiency (CCSVI).
+The title of the study is Vascular Fundus Changes in Patients With High Probability of Chronic Cerebrospinal Venous Insufficiency.
 Check out the video below for more information.
 We are recruiting patients with either Ehlers-Danlos Syndrome or Multiple Sclerosis so please spread the word.
 The video has a lot of good information on the study so please do check it out.

 Dr. Meghna Lilaram Joins Total Eye Care